 Two days after the Kathleen Johns Letter, on July 26th 1970, the Zodiac mailed another letter in which he boasted about the ways he would like to torture his slaves in paradise.
 See pages of the 'Little List' on the right.

-The first section of the Little List letter pulls lines from the Mikado, (A more humane Mikado), where the author uses the words billiard along with crooked cues and twisted shoes
+The first section of the 'Little List' letter pulls lines from the Mikado, (A more humane Mikado), where the author uses the words billiard along with crooked cues and twisted shoes.

-The writing at the end of the little list letter states:
+The writing at the end of the 'Little List' letter states:

 "P.S.
 The Mt.
 Diablo code concerns Radians + # inches along the radians".

-See Button letter and Phillips Road Map, sent to the San Francisco Chronicle, on June 26th 1970, exactly one month prior to the Little List letter, with the crosshair of Zodiac positioned over Mt Diablo.
+See Button letter and Phillips Road Map, mailed to the San Francisco Chronicle on June 26th 1970, exactly one month prior to the 'Little List' letter, with the crosshairs of Zodiac positioned over Mount Diablo.

 This is the Zodiac speaking

 Being that you will not wear some nice buttons, how about wearing some nasty buttons.